We welcome you to the information website on Jammu

 The sanctum sanctorum has idols of Ram and Sita.
 Half a kilometer from the Burj Temple is the Raghunath Ji temple of Sui Simbli.
 This temple dates back to the period of Maharaja Gulab Singh.
 It is said that Baba Prem Dass Ji of Sui gave a boon to Gulab Singh that one day he would become a powerful king.
 A Samadhi of the Baba is also located within the premises of the temple.
 The temple too has wall paintings mainly from the Ramayana.
 Some of the panels also illustrate some mythological episodes.
 There are idols of Shri Ram and Sita in the sanctum sanctorum.

 Do you have any suggestion or comment about this page?
-Please contact us
+Please write to us

 Using this site means you accept its terms